alisaraa/alisaraa.github.io/_posts/2019-09-01-normal-forms.md

 ## Third Normal Form
 ### What is 3NF?
 And nothing but the key.
-If we know all non-key fields already depend on the whole key, so how could the fields depend on anything other than the key?
-Well, there’s such a concept of [transitive dependency](https://en.wikipedia.org/wiki/Transitive_dependency) which we want to eliminate in this step of normalization.
-A transitive dependency is when a non-key field does depend on all parts of the key, but it could also be determined by another non-key field.
+We know all non-key fields already depend on the whole key, so how could the fields depend on anything other than the key?
+Well, we want to eliminate any instances of [transitive dependency](https://en.wikipedia.org/wiki/Transitive_dependency).
+A transitive dependency is when a non-key field depends on all parts of the key, but it could also be determined by another non-key field.
 ### What does violating 3NF look like?
 Let’s say we wanted to keep track of what the cats like:
 <br>